AndyLPK247/djangocon-2019-web-ui-testing/README.md

 Our test currently runs on Chrome, but it should be able to run on other browsers, too.
-Any Web UI test should be configurable to run on any applicable browser.
+Any Web UI test should be configurable to run on any compatible browser.
-Let's run it on Headless Chrome and Firefox!
+Let's run it on Firefox and Headless Chrome!

 Browser choice should be treated as a configuration parameter.
 It should not be hard-coded into automation code.